andrewboring/laughing-umbrella/Project-Proposal.md

 ## Hypothesis
-Using economnic indicators in the data sets listed below, we can create a machine learning model to receive input on a variety of variables to determine if a sudden downward market event is imminent.
+Using economic indicators in the data sets listed below, we can create a machine learning model to receive input on a variety of variables to determine if a sudden downward market event is imminent.

 ## Null Hypothesis